RCronin83/day3homework/README.md

-This is a pair-programming project
+This is a pair-programming project by Nadia and Ryan.
-Nadia and Ryan

 We are recreating a design in HTML and CSS.
-Each Box represents a user on GitHub and a couple of their projects.
+Each box represents a user on GitHub and a couple of their projects.